Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 ## `Rc<T>`

-This is the first container we will cover that has a runtime cost.
+This is the first wrapper we will cover that has a runtime cost.

 [`Rc<T>`][rc] is a reference counted pointer.
 In other words, this lets us have multiple "owning" pointers